shnitsel.analyze.spectra#

 Parameters:

-• energy_interstate (DataArray) – The array of per- or inter-state energies in the system.
-If provided as a per-state energy, inter-state barriers will automatically be calculated.
+• energy_interstate (DataArray) – The array of inter-state energies (delta_E) in the system.

 • dip_trans_norm (DataArray) – The array of associated transition dipoles in the system with their norm calculated across the direction dimension.